indentapis/integrations/utils/README.example.md

 ### Actions secrets

-Add the credentials for one of the authentication options below to your GitHub Secrets.

-{{#options}}

-{{{.}}}

-{{/options}}
+Visit {{{docsLink}}} to our documentation for information on setting up GitHub Secrets in this repository.

 ## Deployment

-This repository auto-deploys to AWS when you push or merge PRs to the `main` branch.
+This repository auto-deploys to {{runtime}} when you push or merge PRs to the `main` branch.
 You can manually redeploy the webhooks by re-running the [latest GitHub Action job](https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs).